Split verdict for Colorado police officers tried in death of Elijah McClain

 Oct 12(Reuters) - A jury in Colorado on Thursday found police officer Randy Roedema guilty of criminally negligent homicide in the 2019 killing of Elijah McClain, a young Black man who died after being roughly restrained and injected with the sedative ketamine.

-The same jury found Jason Rosenblatt, another officer jointly tried with Roedema, not guilty on manslaughter and assault charges.
+The same jury found Jason Rosenblatt, another officer involved in the case and jointly tried with Roedema, not guilty on manslaughter and assault charges.

-Roedema, who was also found guilty of third-degree assault, will be sentenced on January 5.
-In making their findings on criminally negligent homicide and third-degree assault, jurors chose the less serious of the charges he faced, which included reckless manslaughter and second-degree assault.
+Roedema, who was also found guilty of second-degree assault, will be sentenced on January 5.
+He faces up to 19 years in prison.

-Aurora officers Roedema and Rosenblatt were defendants in the first of three trials in the death of McClain.
+Aurora officers Roedema and Rosenblatt were tried in the first of three trials in the death of McClain.
 In all, three police officers and two paramedics have been charged in McClain's death.

-"This is the divided states of America, and that's what happens," McClain's mother, Sheneen McClain, told the Denver Post after the verdict was read.
-"I'm out.
-I'm too pissed to talk."

-Aurora Police Chief Art Acevedo, who took over the department late last year, said in a written statement he knew "many have been waiting a long time for the involved parties to have their day in court" and that the department respects "the verdict handed down by the jury."

 A revised autopsy report in September 2022 concluded McClain died from "complications of ketamine administration following forcible restraint."